Tesla damaged in serious crash on A41 crossroads

-Shock pictures as Tesla damaged in serious crash on A41 crossroads near Market Drayton
+Shock pictures as Tesla car damaged in serious crash on A41 crossroads near Market Drayton

-A Tesla was damaged in a serious crash at a North Shropshire crossroads on the A41.
+A Tesla was damaged in a serious crash at a crossroads on the A41 in north Shropshire.

 The fire crew used specialist equipment to make sure the electric systems on the vehicle were safe before handing the incident over for recovery.